slickage/baron/README.md

 rpcpassword=password
 ```

-Run basicpay
+Run baron
 ```sh
 $ node server.js
 ```

-Run basicpay with [foreman](https://github.com/ddollar/foreman) and [nodemon](https://github.com/remy/nodemon)
+Run baron with [foreman](https://github.com/ddollar/foreman) and [nodemon](https://github.com/remy/nodemon)
 ```sh
 $ foreman start -f Procfile-dev
 ```

-## Using Basic Pay as a module
+## Using Baron as a module

-Basic pay can be run standalone or as a module of an existing node app.
-If an application is already using couchdb, basic pay can easily be added as a dependency.
+Baron can be run standalone or as a module of an existing node app.
+If an application is already using couchdb, Baron can easily be added as a dependency.

-Note: To use Basic Pay as an extension of an existing application, that application must be using express with the ejs view engine.
+Note: To use Baron as an extension of an existing application, that application must be using express with the ejs view engine.

 Add the following properties to the main application's config.js:
 ```sh